 top of page

-Rebekah’s advocacy goes beyond traditional and legal systems — she is also a passionate theater artist, informed by the work of the Tectonic Theater Project, Teatro Campesino, Theatre of the Oppressed, and inspired by artists like Jessica Blank, Erik Jensen, Mary Kathryn Nagle, Octavio Solis, Brian Quijada, and Nygel D. Robinson.
-Her love of theater is rooted in a belief that storytelling serves communities and fuels transformation.
+I draw inspiration from The Tectonic Theater Project, Teatro Campesino, Theatre of the Oppressed, The Group Theatre, and other artists like Jessica Blank, Erik Jensen, Mary Kathryn Nagle, Octavio Solis, Brian Quijada, and Nygel D. Robinson.

 Legal Advocate

-Raised Catholic and proudly embracing her queer identity later in life, Rebekah’s journey also includes recovery, healing, and self-liberation from systems of oppression.
-Rebekah is an endometrial cancer survivor and is recovering from binge eating disorder in the most liberatory manner possible.
+I was raised Catholic and fully embraced my queer identity at 41.
+My journey includes healing from trauma and liberation from systems of oppression.
+I am an endometrial cancer survivor and recovering from binge eating disorder.

 • Instagram